Georgia Davis Cup team

-The Georgia men's national tennis team represents Georgia in Davis Cup tennis competition and are governed by the Georgian Tennis Federation.
+The Georgia men's national tennis team represents Georgia in Davis Cup tennis competition and is governed by the Georgian Tennis Federation.

-Georgia currently compete in the third group of Europe Zone.
+Georgia currently competes in the third group of Europe Zone.
 Their best result was in 2007 reaching the quarterfinals in the first group of Europe and Africa zone.

 History

 Georgia competed in its first Davis Cup in 1995.
 Georgian players previously represented the USSR.